 - Similarly, the fastest-growing companies relied more on upselling than their slower-growing competitors.

 The solution isn’t promotional or sales-y pitches, but to bridge the gap between what your customer already has and what you want to sell.
-Once the customer sees the value addition, he will be more likely to go for it.
+Once the customer sees the value add, they will be more likely to go for it.

-In a world of instant gratification and a never-ending supply of information, customers are knowledgeable, they know what they want, and they want it done yesterday.
+In a world full of instant gratification and never-ending information, customers are knowledgeable, they know what they want, and they want it done yesterday.

 Another subscription analytics tool we use is RevenueStory, which gives us the subscription analytics we need to discover and align our organization to grow.
-It helps us delve deep into many important metrics like Churn and MRR.
+It helps us delve deep into many important metrics like churn and MRR.

 Our agency has diversified tremendously over the past ten years to include a range of services that help clients at every stage of their business – and allow them to flow between service options, depending on their immediate business needs.”

 This holds for every business out there.
 Every day is an opportunity to figure out more ways to serve your clients through additional product upgrades, new features, new products, and most importantly, new and better ways to make them smile.

 The key to receiving feedback via email or even other channels is to be consistent and to get personal.
 79% of customers are willing to share relevant information about themselves in exchange for contextualized interactions in which they’re immediately known and understood.

 We know that word-of-mouth is vital in spreading credibility about your product.
 So, as an added benefit for the customer, what if you throw in an incentive?
-That’s precisely what referral programs do.
-Not only do they help achieve a higher CLV, but they also help reduce closing time and increase conversion rates.
+That’s precisely what a referral program does.

-The incentive could be in the form of gift cards, coupons, extra trial period, and even memory, as in the case of Dropbox:
+The incentive could be in the form of gift cards, coupons, an extra trial period, and even memory, as in the case of Dropbox:

 For brands they are loyal to, consumers are willing to join not only a loyalty program but also spend more: